nicbou/nicolasbouliane.com/content/projects/new-timeline.md

 ## Scripts over systems

-You run a command over some files, instead of spinning up a whole system.
+You run a command over some files and it outputs other files.
+You don't spin up a whole system with a database and an API.

 I ditched Docker, Django, Django REST Framework, Postgresql, imagemagick, ghostscript, and a lot more.
 The new timeline is a self-contained Python package with few dependencies.
 You point it at files, it spits out a website.

-All in all, it's a lot easier to reason about.
-It's easier to use and easier to maintain.
+I find this new iteration much easier to reason about.
+It's also easier to run and easier to maintain.
 I feel far more confident than people can try it out on their computer.

 ## Run it yourself